-- Adela Aquilar, aged 36, who emigrated to the United States, in 1904
+- Adela Aquilar, aged 36, who immigrated to the United States, in 1904

-- Mauro Aquilar, aged 12, who emigrated to the United States from Port Liman, in 1904
+- Mauro Aquilar, aged 12, who immigrated to the United States from Port Liman, in 1904

 - Thomas T Aquilar, aged 50, who settled in America from Kingston, in 1904